nicolasb183/electricity_pillory/README.md

 port: 8086
 database:db_0
 username:admin
-password: user123
+password:user123
 ## ToDo
 - Add correct volumes to grafana in the docker-compose file so settings will be kept
-- Propably better error handling would be nice - the pillory chrashes, when something goes wrong
+- Probably better error handling would be nice - the pillory chrashes, when something goes wrong
 - A better user interface to the database would be useful.
 Currently you have to edit the database directly from within the container
 ## Disclaimer
 I'm either a python prgrammer or a grafana specialist.
 I built this dashboard for my pricate use and offer it to other without any warranty or support.
 Feel free to use it if you like.
 I would be happy for any contributions to the project.